River Idle: Water quality

 Water quality in the Idle is moderate on The Environment Agency's GQA scale.
 The tributaries of the Idle are rated at 'C' on the GQA scale, because they pass through urban areas, and there are significant discharges to the rivers from sewage treatment works.
 The average flow in the River Maun is around 13 Mld (megalitres per day) in dry weather, which is supplemented by Mansfield sewage treatment works, which discharges nearly 23 Mld.
 Water quality does not improve in the Idle, and remains at 'C' on the GQA scale all the way to the Trent.
 The Environment Agency maintains gauging stations to measure the flow in the river near the junction with the River Poulter, and to the east of Mattersey.

 In 2019 the water quality of the River Idle system was measured as follows by The Environment Agency.

 The reasons given for the poor water quality include sewage discharge affecting most of the river, ground water abstraction, and poor management of agricultural and rural land adjacent to the river system.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.

 Flooding

 Most of the land surrounding the river is a broad flood plain.
 As such, the Idle has a long history of flooding towns and villages adjacent to it, as well as agricultural land.
-The Environment Agency maintains a river gauge at Ordsall (Gauge ID: 4164) where the river has historically measured depths of between 0.19m to 0.85m for 90% of the time since monitoring began.
+The Environment Agency maintains a river gauge at Ordsall (Gauge ID: 4164) where the river has historically measured depths of between 0.19m and 0.85m for 90% of the time since monitoring began.
 The highest level recorded at this location was on Wednesday 27 June 2007 at 10:30am when the river measured 1.65m.
 This was at the apex of the 2007 floods.
 There is a further gauge at Mattersey (Gauge ID: 4015) where the usual depth of the Idle is between 0.55m and 2.70m.
 The highest level ever recorded at this gauge is 2.81m, which was on Tuesday 26 June 2007 at 10:15pm.

 Many floods are recorded in the historical record including: